michellesri/portland-201d2/week-2/8-fri-lab/README.md

 For **1 point extra credit**, write tests that use gulp and mocha to verify at least three functions in your web app, and write at least four tests for each function - *two* tests that pass when the function works as expected, and *two* tests that passes when your function avoids incorrect behavior.

 For example, suppose you have a function that concatentates two strings and returns the result as a string.
-One test can send 'hello' and ' world' to it, and expects 'hello world' to be returned.
-Another test can verify that the return value is not a number.
+One test can send 'I like the number ' and '2' to it, and expects 'I like the number 2' returned, and another test can send empty strings to it and expects an empty string back.
+Another test can verify that the return value is a string, and that sending two numbers to the function doesn't result in a number returned.

 To get extra credit, the code in your repo should satisfy these requirements:
 - Do not commit or push your node_modules folder or files (too much clutter otherwise!).